stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 #### Subtraction as addition

 As noted before, the ALU performs the mathematical operations.
-Designing an ALU to support both addition and subtraction adds to its complexity and cost.
-There is an alternative approach: we can implement subtraction as addition if we negate the subtrahend and then add it to the minuend.
+Creating an ALU that supports both addition and subtraction adds to its complexity.
+There is an alternative approach.
+We can implement subtraction as addition if we negate the subtrahend and then add it to the minuend.
+This is best illustrated with an example.
 Let us say that we want to calculate +35 - +7, which equals +28.
 If we negate the subtrahend then it changes value from +7 to -7.
 By adding it to the minuend, the calculation now becomes +35 + -7 and we still get the answer +28.

 For this technique to work in the binary world of the 6502, we need to know how to negate a signed binary value.
 As explained earlier, the 6502 uses the two's complement representation for signed values.
 Thus the following negation process applies:

 1. Find the one's complement of the number.
 2. Add one.

 Finding the one's complement of a binary value means inverting its bits.
-All the ones become zeroes and all the zeroes become ones.
+All the ones become zeros and all the zeros become ones.
 The symbol for taking the one's complement of a number is the tilde (~).

 Let us try calculating +35 - +7 again but this time in binary.
 Using the two's complement representation, this is `%00100011` - `%00000111`.
 The one's complement of the subtrahend is `%11111000`, or -8 in decimal.
 We add one to it, to give `%11111001`, or -7 in decimal.
 The subtraction now becomes an addition: `%00100011` + `%11111001`, or +35 + -7.